Lacamas Lake Regional Park

 This 312-acre park has fishing, hiking and recreational opportunities, with bass, bluegill and perch in the waters of Round Lake.

-There are also many excellent bird-watching areas around the park, and the upland forests support a variety of wildlife, including deer, raccoons, beavers, coyotes, osprey, bald eagles and many other birds.
+There also are excellent bird-watching areas around the park, and the upland forests support a variety of wildlife, including deer, raccoons, beavers, coyotes, osprey, bald eagles and many other birds.

 The park has numerous opportunities for photographers, especially when the Camas Lilies are in bloom in mid-April.
 An additional area of interest is the series rock formations located in the potholes, near the falls.

-The park contains a 6-mile network of scenic hiking trails, which also connects to the Lacamas Heritage Trail along the south shore of Lacamas Lake.
+The park contains a network of scenic hiking trails that connects to the Lacamas Heritage Trail along the south shore of Lacamas Lake.

 - 1 picnic shelter with water and electricity (not reservable; first come, first served)

 - Lacamas Park Trail map (PDF)

 - Round Lake Nature Trail guide (PDF)

 - 26 parking spaces, plus 1 disabled parking stall